TRAVEL/SPORTS/RECREATION

 Access Adventures enriches the lives of people with disabilities and other under-served members of our community by providing outdoor recreation, open space access, education and therapy, through a working partnership with horses.

-Sonoma County Regional Parks is a collection of some 11,000 acres of open space encompassing 56 parks, trails and beaches with many wheelchair accessible venues.
+Sonoma County Regional Parks – A collection of some 11,000 acres of open space encompassing 56 parks, trails and beaches with many wheelchair accessible venues.

-Access guide to Santa Cruz County is primarily written for any wheelchair user wishing to explore Santa Cruz County
+Access guide to Santa Cruz County – Primarily written for any wheelchair user wishing to explore Santa Cruz County

-Access Northern California is a comprehensive web site website for finding accessible outdoor adventures in Northern California.
+Access Northern California – A comprehensive website website for finding accessible outdoor adventures in Northern California.

-AXIS Dance Company is a professional physically integrated contemporary dance company and dance education organization founded in 1987 and based in Oakland.
+AXIS Dance Company – A professional, physically integrated contemporary dance company and dance education organization founded in 1987 and based in Oakland.
 It is one of the first contemporary dance companies in the world to consciously develop choreography that integrates dancers with and without physical disabilities.

 Adapted Recreational Resources– San Francisco Bay Area